ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/class_and_related_concepts/interface.md

 ![](interface/image8.jpg)

 - Can have abstract methods
-- Can have setter and getters (properties), but can’t implement them
+- Can have setter and getters (properties), but can't implement them
-- Can’t have constructors
+- Can't have constructors

 ## Explicit Implementation